JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 title: 2.
 Grouping Actions
 ---

-If some part of the functionality requires to implement several actions or actions are simply too many and overload the menu they can be joined into groups.
+If an implementation requires several actions, or there are simply too many actions that overload the menu, they can be joined into groups.

 ### 2.1.
 Simple action groups